 - Gathering and disseminating essential marketplace intelligence

-- Trade Missions –IHA sponsors five-to-10 day events that occur several times per year in specific countries or regions.
-IHA organizes one-on-one retailer and distributor meetings and tours so that participants gain a thorough understanding of key markets and develop personal networks of prospective home and housewares retail partners.
-Recent trade missions have introduced members to Australia, Southeast Asia, India, Brazil, Colombia, Mexico and the U.K.
+Trade Missions–IHA sponsors five-to-10 day events that occur several times per year in specific countries or regions.
+IHA organizes one-on-one retailer/distributor meetings and tours so that participants gain a thorough understanding of key markets and develop personal networks of prospective home and housewares retail partners.
+Recent trade missions have introduced members to Australia, Southeast Asia, India, Brazil, Colombia, Mexico and the U.K. Trade missions to France and Spain will take place soon.

-- Trade Publications and Press Events—IHA maintains relationships with many trade publications, and provides lists by country to its members.
+Trade Publications and Press Events—IHA maintains relationships with many trade publications, and provides lists by country to its members.
 At its annual International Home + Housewares Show, IHA offers its press room and detailed guidance in how to reach the media.
 IHA also manages annual press events for member companies to connect with media editors directly.
-Each year, two events are held in New York and one in London.